+- F. Engineer will review submittals a maximum of two review cycles as part of their normal services.
+If submittals are incomplete or otherwise unacceptable and re-submitted, Design-Build Contractor shall compensate Engineer for additional review cycles.

-- 5. The Engineer assumes no responsibility for the printed reproduction of submittals reviewed electronically, transmission errors or returned electronic submittals that become corrupted or are otherwise not accessible by the Contractor's or Subcontractor's computer hardware and/or software. - I. Product Data: Submit producer's or manufacturer's specifications and installation instructions for the following products.
-Include laboratory test reports and other data to show compliance with specifications (including specified standards). - 1.
-Reinforcement certified mill reports covering chemical and physical properties and yield strength. - 2.
-Patching products. - 3.
-Non-shrink grout. - 4.
-Curing compounds, where applicable. - 5.
-Admixtures. - 6.
-Expansion/Adhesive Anchors. - J. Shop Drawings: - 1.
-Shop Drawing Preparation: Electronic files of structural drawings will not be provided to the contractor for preparation of shop drawings.
+- G. Product Data: Submit producer's or manufacturer's specifications and installation instructions for the following products.
+Include laboratory test reports and other data to show compliance with specifications (including specified standards).

+- 1. Reinforcement certified mill reports covering chemical and physical properties and yield strength.

+- 2. Patching products.

+- 3. Non-shrink grout.

+- 4. Curing compounds, where applicable.

+- 5. Admixtures.

+- 6. Expansion/Adhesive Anchors.

+H. Shop Drawings:

+- 1. Shop Drawing Preparation: Electronic files of structural drawings will not be provided to the contractor for preparation of shop drawings.
 Reproduction of any portion of the Construction Documents for use as Shop drawings is prohibited.
 Shop drawings created from reproduced Construction Documents will be returned without review.
 Submit shop drawings for fabrication, bending and placement of concrete reinforcement.
 Comply with ACI 315, showing bar schedules, stirrup and tie spacing, diagrams of bent bars, and arrangement of concrete reinforcement.
 Include special reinforcement required at openings through concrete elements.
 Include supplemental reinforcing and bar supports necessary to support reinforcing steel at proper location within forms or slabs. - a.
 Review of the shop drawings will be made for the size and arrangement of reinforcement.
-Conformance of the Shop Drawings to the Contract Drawings remains the responsibility of the General Contractor.
-Engineer's review in no way relieves the General Contractor of this responsibility. - b.
+Conformance of the Shop Drawings to the Contract Drawings remains the responsibility of the Design-Build Contractor.
+Engineer's review in no way relieves the Design-Build Contractor of this responsibility.
+Submit three prints.
+Prints will be reviewed by the Engineer, and then the Architect.
+One marked print will be returned to Design-Build Contractor for printing and distribution.
+Multiple copies will not be marked by the Engineer. - b.
 Shop drawings will not be reviewed as partial submittals.
 A complete submittal shall be provided all items listed prior.
-Incomplete submittals will not be reviewed. - K. Mix designs: Submit all laboratory test reports and materials for each mix design listed within.
+Incomplete submittals will not be reviewed. - I. Mix designs: Submit all laboratory test reports and materials for each mix design listed within.
 Prepare mixes by the field experience method and/or trial mixtures per the requirements of chapter 5 of ACI 318.
 Include the calculation of average strength and standard deviation.
-Proportioning by water cement ratio method will not be permitted.
+Proportioning by water cement ratio method will not be permitted. - J. Samples: Submit samples of materials as specified and as otherwise requested by Engineer or Architect, including names, sources and descriptions.